Egotistical behavior in the workplace can be challenging to deal with.

 Studies link egotism to lower job satisfaction, higher employee turnover, and reduced team cohesion.

-Egotistical leaders tend to be less effective, overlooking others’ contributions and refusing constructive feedback.
-This leads to distrust and lack of motivation within teams.
+Egotistical leaders tend to be less effective.
+They overlook others’ contributions and refuse constructive feedback, which leads to distrust and a lack of motivation within teams.

 However, some argue egotism can fuel ambition and drive.
 In moderation, high self-confidence and competitiveness can benefit organizations.